SchnyderKay/M324/learnjournal/learnjournal-jan.md

 I was also able to help Aryan set up the project.
 The communication from before the holidays was quickly resumed and we are making good progress

+# 29.10.2024

+**Teamwork**

+We didn't have much to discuss today.
+Everyone knew exactly what to do.
+Aryan and Luca were able to carry on independently and didn't need my help.
+Together with Kay, I decided to revise the documentation.
+Kay had the file open and together we decided on the wording and semantics of the sections.
+We also reworked the entire layout to improve readability.